Pom Pom

-Pom Pom is a drop-in, contemporary art space dedicated to engaging children (up to 12 years) and their families, open Saturdays and during school holidays from 11am-3pm.
-Pom Pom is free and focuses on engaging young people and their community with exciting contemporary art ideas and skills.
+Pom Pom is a free drop-in contemporary art space dedicated to engaging children (up to 12 years) and their families with exciting contemporary art skills and ideas.

-Located in Davoren Park in Adelaide’s northern suburbs, Pom Pom offers hands-on creative workshops delivered by leading arts practitioners.
-Pom Pom supports an art making process between children and their families and carers, while offering children enchanting contemporary arts experiences.
-Young artists and their families are welcome to collaborate with artists to make, create and play while exploring their personal capacities and potential.
+Located in Davoren Park in Adelaide’s northern suburbs, young artists and their families are invited to collaborate with artists to make, create and play while exploring their personal capacities and potential.

 When